Olami024/Learning-Git-and-Git_Hub/README.md

 # Learning-Git-and-Git_Hub
-Class Exercises to understand version control and to be able to use git hub effectively.
+Exercises on python and version control.